atxrenegade/kata_word_wrap_rails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a simple application to demonstrate implementation of a Word Wrap Kata algorithm.

+Word wrap takes two user input values, a positive integer to specify
+maximum column width and string to wrap to colum width.

+#### TO DO - Client side input validation error handling module is not loading correctly as of yet.

-* Ruby version
+## Ruby version
+ruby '2.6.3'

-* System dependencies
+## System dependencies
+* rails
+* puma
+* sass-rails
+* webpacker
+* turbolinks
+* jbuilder
+* bootsnap
+* byebug
+* web-console
+* listen

-* Configuration
+* spring

-* Database creation
+* pry

+## Configuration, Database creation, Database initialization
+There is no database for this application, data in not persisted.
-* Database initialization
+Database creation and initialization is not required.

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+## Deployment instructions

-* ...
+Download repo
+Navigate to directory
+Run 'bundle install'
+Start server 'rails s'
+Open browser window to 'localhost:3000'
+Enter the requested user input and click wrap word button

-# kata_word_wrap_rails
+# word_wrap_kata_rails